braaannigan/data-analysis-with-polars/README.md

 If you want to join me on the course **please use this referral link for a 50% discount: https://www.udemy.com/course/data-analysis-with-polars/?couponCode=POLARS_HALF_PRICE**

+For a general introduction to Polars see [this workshop I lead on youtube](https://www.youtube.com/watch?v=X69hWAWxTOI) and the workshop materials in the notebooks/ml directory of this repository.

 ## Notebooks
 ### Introduction
 - intro/00-KeyConcepts.ipynb - an introduction to the big ideas behind Polars